 Sometimes greater legroom

-Bulkhead seating can offer more excellent legroom compared to the other seats in the same cabin.
-This can be true for any cabin bulkhead seat.
-Now, this isn’t guaranteed as each airline and aircraft will have a different configuration, but it’s typical to see more legroom compared to other seats in the same cabin.
-Typically, the legroom will be about 3 to 7 more inches than regular seats.
+Bulkhead seating can offer more legroom compared to the other seats in the same cabin.
+Typically, if there is no confining wall, the legroom will be about 3 to 7 more inches than regular seats which is pretty dramatic!

 No one reclines in your face